 When salicylate is not prescribed, then identifying chronic salicylate toxicity can sometimes be more challenging.
 After questioning a patient, a doctor may request a salicylate level as part of a number of tests to help determine the cause of the symptoms.

 What does the test result mean?

-Salicylate result (mg/L) Result Interpretation 20-100 Therapeutic level for pain relief (analgesia) 100-300 Anti-inflammatory level; some symptoms of toxicity may appear, such as headache, tinnitus, vertigo Greater than 300 Symptoms of toxicity increasingly frequent
+Salicylate result (mg/L) Salicylate result (mmol/L) Result Interpretation 20-100 0.1-0.7 Therapeutic level for pain relief (analgesia) 100-300 0.7-2.2 Anti-inflammatory level; some symptoms of toxicity may appear, such as headache, tinnitus, vertigo More than 300 More than 2.2 Symptoms of toxicity increasingly frequent

 Rising levels (when a person has not taken more salicylate) indicate that salicylate is still being absorbed and peak concentrations have not yet been reached.
 Falling salicylate levels usually indicate that the excess is being eliminated by the body and that the overdose is resolving.

 Salicylate toxicity is a rare but serious condition that requires hospitalization and careful monitoring.
-In severe cases, the acid-base imbalance that it causes can worsen over time, and there may be electrolyte imbalances, low blood sugar, and dehydration, proceeding to convulsions, hallucinations, delirium, and coma.
+In severe cases, the body’s acid-base balance may be disturbed, and this may - worsen over time Salicylate may also cause electrolyte imbalances, low blood sugar, and dehydration, proceeding to convulsions, hallucinations, delirium, and coma.

 Is there anything else I should know?

 Be aware that many prescription and nonprescription medications contain salicylates in combination with other medications.
-Do not take more than one medication that contains salicylates at the same time.
+Always read the label, and do not take more than one medication that contains salicylates at the same time.

 With large doses of salicylate, accumulations of the tablets (sometimes called bezoars) may form in the digestive tract.
 This can cause the drug to continue to be absorbed for some time, increasing blood levels even though the person has not ingested more of the drug.